voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 Too often the message from politicians sounds like:

-> "The other side are crooks and liars.
-Vote us into office, or else they'll do terrible things to you.
-Never criticize us, or else you’re helping the enemy!"
+> "The other side are all crooks and liars.
+Vote us into office, or else they'll do apocalyptic things to you."

 But this *same story* is [being told](https://www.quora.com/What-is-the-difference-between-a-liberal-and-a-conservative/answer/Samantha-Bean-7?srid=tOBx) on both sides.
 Good vs evil; us vs them.

 Even if a politician sincerely starts out with the best of intentions, they're incentivized to further divide us to gain more power.
 Although they never admit it, the Republicans need the Democrats, and the Democrats need the Republicans.

+Demonizing the other side is their #1 motivating tactic.
 It’s a vicious cycle we’re stuck in.

 But now, the story can change.